-International exchange students coming to study at Laurea campuses in the city of Espoo (Laurea Leppävaara and Laurea Otaniemi) and city of Vantaa (Laurea Tikkurila) can apply for accommodation from HOAS student housing association and different sources from the private markets.
+Are you coming to Laurea as an exchange student?
+International exchange students coming to study at Laurea campuses in the city of Espoo (Laurea Leppävaara and Laurea Otaniemi) and city of Vantaa (Laurea Tikkurila) can apply for furnished HOAS accommodation for exchange students and different sources from the private markets.

 Each student is responsible for applying for accommodation independently.
 We strongly recommend to find appartment before arriving to Finland.
 Make sure you have a place to stay for your first few nights in Finland.

 Please notice that the apartment situation in the Helsinki Metropolitan Area is extremely difficult and thus it is important to start looking for accommodation as soon as possible and preferably from several different sources!
 When you receive a housing offer, we strongly advise you to take it.

 A HOAS home will create a good background for your studies and life in the Helsinki metropolitan area.
 Every year, HOAS provides a safe housing alternative to thousands of students.

 For exchange students, HOAS provides furnished flats.
 This service is tailor-made to ensure that there are furnished apartments available for exchange students who stay in the region for one term or for one full academic year.
 In the Helsinki region, the rental level is high and it is difficult to find affordable furnished flats for this kind of short term needs.